ImperialCollegeLondon/RCDS-intro-to-containers/README.md

 ```

 NOTE: **singularity may not like the `WORKDIR` setting in the Dockefile.
-A full path should then be added to the `ENTRYPOINT` setting and rebuild the container image**. if something goes wrong, to debug singularity images, run the following command
+A full path should then be added to the `ENTRYPOINT` setting and rebuild the container image**.
+For example, `ENTRYPOINT ["/home/appuser/venv/bin/python3", "/usr/local/src/py_test.py"]`.

+If something goes wrong, to debug singularity images, run the following command to investigate your container image.

 ```
 singularity shell -C <image name>